Ep 34: Dermatologist’s Guide to Sunscreen

 This sunscreen is formulated with physical blockers like titanium dioxide and zinc oxide that effectively blocks UV radiation.
 Portulaca Oleracea (Purslane) and Oligopeptides in our SunProtector are potent antioxidants which actively fight free radicals generated by UV exposure as well as airborne pollutants – for comprehensive protection.

 Dr. TWL: Going into the topic of sunscreen, I would say that sunscreen itself has been evolving significantly over the last decade in terms of cosmetic science technology over the last decade.
 Traditionally for individuals who have sensitive skin, eczema or other types of skin disease, dermatologists recommend physical blockers – such as those containing zinc oxide or titanium dioxide-base sunscreens.
-These are deemed to be less reactive on sensitive skin.
+We deem these to be less reactive on sensitive skin.

 However, the cosmetic problem with these sunscreens is that it tends to leave a white cast over skin.
 This is very relevant if you’re talking about skin of color populations like in Asia.
 The other bugbear in sunscreen formulation is the concept of UVA protection.
 This is very relevant when you’re talking about prevention of photoaging in particular.

 Chemical sunscreens, Avobenzones- these are important components of a good sunscreen.
-However, the thing with chemical sunscreens is that they are associated with reduced tolerability, especially in sensitive skin individuals.
-This really has to do with not just the overall formulation and the mix of the ingredients, but the fact that it is mixed with sweat, you’d find that sensitive skin patients have sweat allergies.
-Because of the barrier dysfunction, the perceived irritation from the chemical sunscreen component can be highlighted.
+However, the thing with chemical sunscreens is that they associate with less tolerability, especially in sensitive skin individuals.
+This really has to do with not just the overall formulation and the mix of the ingredients, but the fact that it is mixed with sweat, you would find that sensitive skin patients have sweat allergies.
+Because of skin barrier dysfunction, the perceived irritation from the chemical sunscreen component can be highlighted.

 Something to consider is that you’ll actually find it quite rare to have true allergy or irritation from sunscreen – even from the chemical component.
 Rather, if you have sensitive skin in general, you’re just much more prone to have reduced tolerability because of barrier dysfunction and in outdoor conditions when you sweat.
 Because, there is an inherent tendency for eczema patients to have sweat allergies as well.